open-modex/model_GENESYS-2/README.md

 # model_GENESYS-2

-This repository contains all model development using oemof within the open_MODEX project.
+This repository contains all model development using GENESYS-2 within the open_MODEX project.